Acerola (Malphighia glabra) , Plant Profile and Landscaping Uses

 Although the plant is relatively drought tolerant, fruit production will be limited during dry years.

 Plants can be cut back hard, however it may take a year or two for them to return to good fruit production.
 Best pruned in autumn after the fruit has been harvested.

 Although Acerola can be propagated from seed grafted varieties are said to be more productive.

 Acerola fruit is high in vitamin C and Acerola are popular for use in Bonsai.
-Acerola is grown commercially on a small scale in Australia.
+These trees are grown commercially on a small scale in Australia.

 WHOLESALE ACEROLA NURSERIES

 2 Burns Rd Ross Creek Goombborian QLD 4570

 Specializing in exotic fruit trees: Abiu, Barbados Cherry, Black Sapote, Candlenut, Carob, Coffee, Jackfruit, Lychee, Macadamia, Mango, Persimmon, Strawberry Tree, Tamarind and many more.